PipeOptim: Ensuring Effective 1F1B Schedule with Optimizer-Dependent Weight Prediction: Challenges of ``1F1B'' Schedule

-One remarkable feature of DNN training is that the weights are updated in an iterative, sequential, and continuous manner~\cite{guan2023xgrad}.
-Figure~\ref{fig:serial} illustrates the serial execution of DNN training where the weights are initialized with $\mathbf W_1$ and, in a step-by-step fashion, updated to $\mathbf W_2$, $\mathbf W_3$, $\cdots$, and so on.
-At each mini-batch training, the computing device (default is a GPU) applies the current version of weights to both forward pass and backward propagation, subsequently updating the weights to a new version.
-Note that the weight update shown in Figure~\ref{fig:serial} is performed on a single GPU.
-The weight update sequences of any parallel training approaches that are consistent with the serial execution are able to achieve effective parameter learning.
+A DNN model is typically composed of multiple neural layers, and the training of the DNN model involves learning the parameters of each layer through an optimization method.
+One remarkable characteristic of DNN training is that the weights are updated in an iterative, sequential, and continuous manner~\cite{guan2024xgrad}.
+Figure~\ref{fig:serial} illustrates the serial execution of DNN training where the weights are initialized with $\mathbf W_1$ and, in a step-by-step fashion, updated to $\mathbf W_2$, $\mathbf W_3$, and so on.
+During each mini-batch training, the computing device (default is a GPU) applies the current version of the weights to both forward pass and backward propagation, subsequently updating the weights to a new version.
+We note that the weight update shown in Figure~\ref{fig:serial} is performed on a single GPU.
+Any parallel training approaches that maintain consistency with this serial execution can achieve effective parameter learning.